 I spent the first 2 ½ days using 780G in “manual” mode using my own basal and bolus settings while the system measured my daily insulin requirements.
 It does this to estimate my insulin sensitivity and determine a flat basal rate to use as a baseline.
 Then, without any real fanfare, “Smart Guard” – Medtronic’s automated insulin adjustment algorithm – kicked in.

 I have to admit.
 I’ve been impressed with the algorithm.
 And this comes from someone who has spent years using the DIY Loop algorithm, considered by most to be the most sophisticated hybrid closed loop technology.
 The adjustments made by Smart Guard have been sensible and largely effective, although I wish it would allow me to use my own basal settings as a starting point.
 Like many people, I require significantly more basal insulin during certain hours of the day and less at others.
 Having a flat “adjusted” profile means that – even with the system making adjustments on my behalf – I see a modest drop in the early part of the night and a rise in the evening.Nevertheless, I’ve seen pretty good glucose control since Smart Guard went into effect.
 My time-in-range and average have been excellent – something I did not see with previous versions of Medtronic AID systems.
 Even had my first “no-hitter” in quite some time.
-Perhaps this is attributable to the new system’s customizable glucose target and ability to deliver automated correction boluses as often as every hour.
+Perhaps this is attributable to the new system’s customizable glucose target and ability to deliver automated correction boluses as often as every five minutes.

 One feature of the 780G that I was very skeptical about was its ability to compensate and keep glucose levels within a reasonable range even if you forget to bolus for a meal – what they call “missed bolus forgiveness.”
 So I put it to the test.
 Twice.
 With moderate amounts of high-glycemic-index foods.
 And both times, it performed beyond my expectations.
 My glucose “peak” following the non-bolused meals was below 200 mg/dl, and it settled back to normal a few hours later.
 Granted, I could have had even less of a post-meal peak had I given a bolus before eating, but this was still far better than what most of us experience when forgetting to give a meal bolus.